-Searching for the Commanders next quarterback
+Searching for the Commanders’ next quarterback

 Why not: He may be close to maxing out his potential.
 There are flaws in his game — despite his refined mechanics, he struggles with ball placement — but because he grew each season at Cincinnati, the main argument against him would be the prospects of a lower ceiling.
 Teams prefer not to build around a limited quarterback.

-Key stat: 4 — the number of years Ridder totaled at least 281 passes, 2,164 yards, double-digit touchdown passes and single-digit interceptions, highlighting unmatched consistency among this draft class
+Key stat: 4 — the number of years Ridder totaled at least 281 passes, 2,164 yards, double-digit touchdown passes and single-digit interceptions, highlighting unmatched consistency among this draft class.

 Offensive fit: Ridder ran a pro-style offense at Cincinnati, which means he may have a smoother transition to the NFL than Howell, Corral and others.
-Ridder compared his game as a blend of Tennessee’s Ryan Tannehill and Houston’s Deshaun Watson.
+Ridder described his game as blending those of the Tennessee Titans’ Ryan Tannehill and the Houston Texans’ Deshaun Watson.

 What they’re saying: “If you’re looking at his body of work, he has 40-plus wins and, of the quarterbacks in this class, I think he’s probably the cleanest processor as far as reading the field and being able to attack coverages and layer the ball,” said ESPN’s Reid.
 “Everything is smooth about his game.
 But he, too, is going to have a lot of question marks entering the next level because he didn’t play against the best defenses in that conference.”